LukieD4/SVL/README.md

 https://www.furaffinity.net/view/52184319/
 (I do not own this video, nor is it condemned under the liscense for this project)

+# Supported platforms
+> Windows ✅
+> Linux ❓
+> MacOS ❓

+Will there be support outside of windows?
+Ideally no, everything that may be supported is merely coincidental,
+    but I'll be glad if it does magically work on other platforms.

 -----------------------------------------------
 # Installation